jandrojar/training-project/README.md

 ## Requirements
 - Docker + Docker Compose (for container workflows)
 - Running without Docker: Node.js 20, npm 10, and a PostgreSQL instance you manage (npm does **not** install Postgres for you). `psql` is recommended for quick checks.
+- Windows users: use WSL or Git Bash; if using PowerShell, translate `cp`/`export` commands accordingly.

 ---